arexsvn/azure-spatial-anchors-samples/README.md

 ### Spatial Notes AR Demo

 This demo will allow a user to place an anchor in the environment and associate a note with it.
+Notes can be editted or deleted.

 ## New User Flow
 1. Start AR Session